Parameterization of Copulas and Covariance Decay of Stochastic Processes: Preliminaries

-Notice that Definition \ref{clrd} can be translated as follows.
 For a sequence $\{F_n\}_{n\in\N}$ of absolutely continuous distribution functions and for a sequence $\{C_n\}_{n\in\Ns}$ of copulas, consider $\{X_n\}_{n\in\N}$ a sequence of random variables such that $X_n$ is distributed as $F_n$, for each $n\in\N$, and such that the copula associated to $(X_0,X_n)$ is $C_n$, for $n\in\Ns$.
 This construction is always possible by Sklar's theorem (notice that we are not making any joint distributional assumption, other than the ones implied to $(X_0,X_n)$, $n\in\Ns$).
-In this setting, Definition \ref{clrd} is equivalent to ask that $\cov(X_0,X_n)\sim L(n)n^{-\beta}$, for $L\in\L$ and $\beta\in(0,1)$.
-Also notice that a strongly stationary long-range dependent process always satisfies \eqref{decay}, but the construction alone is clearly not sufficient to specify a stochastic process, in which case we have to proceed analogously to Example \ref{fgm}.
+In this setting, if $\cov(X_0,X_n)\sim L(n)n^{-\beta}$, for $L\in\L$ and $\beta\in(0,1)$, we say that $(C_n,F_n)$ is compatible with long-range dependence structure.
+A strongly stationary long-range dependent process always satisfies this condition, but the construction alone is clearly not sufficient to specify a stochastic process, in which case we have to proceed analogously to Example \ref{fgm}.